hamaluik/hermes/README.md

 ## Overview

-Hermes is a cross-platform desktop application built with Tauri and Svelte that provides a comprehensive interface for working with HL7 v2.x messages.
-It's designed specifically for HL7 system development and testing, offering both visual form-based editing and raw message manipulation capabilities.
+Hermes is a cross-platform desktop application built with Tauri and Svelte for working with HL7 v2.x messages.
+It's designed for HL7 system development and testing.

-The application bridges the gap between manual HL7 message creation and automated testing, providing:

-- **Visual message editing** through segment tabs with field validation
-- **Raw text editing** with syntax highlighting
-- **MLLP protocol support** for sending and receiving messages
-- **Real-time field documentation** to help developers understand HL7 structure
+It enables you to edit both the raw HL7 message and individually extracted fields, and to send and receive messages over MLLP.
+Hermes includes an extension system that works like the Language Server Protocol, letting you add custom functionality without recompiling the entire application.

 ## Screenshot